 Do you remember studying and wondering what things were going to be like in the 'real' world?
 There are students in the Melbourne School of Population and Global Health right now asking exactly the same questions.
 Can you help them?

-The 2019 Melbourne School of Population and Global Health Mentoring Program (MSPGH) will involve a group of former students of the MSPGH who are paired in a mentoring relationship with current students in the final year of a Master of Public Health.
+The 2019 Melbourne School of Population and Global Health Mentoring Program (MSPGH) involves a group of former students of the MSPGH who are paired in a mentoring relationship with current students in the final year of a Master of Public Health.

-Students participating in the program will gain exposure to work and learning experiences in practice, increase professional networks, and identify and develop a career strategy post-study.
+Students participating in the program gain exposure to work and learning experiences in practice, increase professional networks, and identify and develop a career strategy post-study.
 The program also provides mentors with the opportunity to enhance coaching and leadership skills and connect with the next generation of graduates.

 What might I expect to gain from participating in the program?

 - Develop a fresh perspective on your career